 The Kardashian Klan — along with Kim’s then-boyfriend Kris Humphries — also vacationed at the Hilton Bora Bora Nui Resort in April 2011, and their trip was documented on their hit reality series “Keeping Up With the Kardashians.”
 Since renamed the Conrad Bora Bora Nui, the hotel offers nightly rates from $585, according to TripAdvisor.

 Located off the east coast of Spain, Ibiza is a top destination for celebrities.
 Shakira and Gerard Pique enjoy it so much, they bought a $2.6 million apartment there in 2013.
 Revered by the fashion crowd, the island played host to models Doutzen Kroes and Alessandra Ambrosio in 2017.
-Plus, it’s still cheaper to live in Ibiza than New York City.
+Plus, it’s still cheaper to live in Ibiza than New York City, and Ibiza is only one of the many beautiful places in Spain.

 Not new to the A-list scene, Anne Hathaway was photographed on a rental luxury yacht on the island in 2015.
 Paris Hilton, Justin Bieber, Kim Kardashian and Kanye West, Kate Moss, Naomi Campbell, Orlando Bloom, Michelle Rodriguez, Lindsay Lohan and P. Diddy are among the many luminaries who have kicked back and relaxed in Ibiza.